PypiReCom/PypiReCom/CONTRIBUTING.md

 - **`Dev_V2`**
 - **`Dev_V3`**

-Each issue will specify the branch where changes should be made, indicated like `<ISSUE> #Dev_V2`.
+Each issue will specify the branch where changes should be made, indicated like ` #Dev_V2 : <ISSUE>`.
 Please ensure you're working on the correct branch as specified in the issue.

 ## Issues and Labels